x23425237/HDipAthloneUniversity-Shannon-FinialYearProject/README.md

 April 2024

+I have read the Institute’s code of practice on plagiarism.
+I hereby certify this material, which I now submit for assessment on the programme of study leading to the award of Higher Diploma in Data Analytics is entirely my own work and has not been taken from the work of others, only to the extent that such work has been cited within the text of my work.

+Student ID Number: A00304671
+Name of Candidate: Bharathi Ramapatnam
+Signature of Candidate: Bharathi Ramapatnam

 # Contents
 ## Data-Driven Approach to Drinking Water Quality Assessment in Cork County using Exploratory Data Analysis (EDA) and Machine Learning Algorithms	1